KoHsetGyi/javascript/README.md

 # javascript
-This is just a simple javascript program that comprises some programs.
+This is just a simple javascript program that comprises some programs that showcase the power of javascript.